 Standardising security to make RCS wholesale ready

-RCS solves a big issue for SMS: SMiShing.
+Rich Communication Services (RCS) solves a big issue for SMS: SMiShing.

 RCS comes with the concept of a serviceID that is verified.
 What I have yet to see are globally established procedures to assure that the technical capabilities are not surmounted by sloppy procedures.

 This would have two major benefits: one is that RCS would be really a channel that can be trusted by the consumer.
 Additionally, having procedures in place would also allow for wholesaling RCS.
 Wholesale is one of the key success criteria for any telecom service (Voice, SMS, etc.): Since nobody can be connected to everybody, wholesale solves that issue giving global coverage to everybody, a key success factor for voice and SMS.

 Starting the countdown

 Gosh – reading all this, it may sound like RCS might never launch!

 Well, the solution is not to boil the ocean but to start in a certain country with e.g. just one vertical.
 Create a successful reference.
 Then it will expand from there quickly.
 And as soon as there is a critical mass of RCS traffic, it will have a tipping effect: Missing operators will add RCS to their portfolio, Apple will support RCS natively on their devices, enterprises will replace their custom apps with RCS and we will be watching in awe how the RCS rocket will lift to space.

 Global Telco Consult (GTC) is a trusted independent business messaging consultancy with deep domain knowledge in application-to-person (A2P) services.
 GTC provides tailor-made messaging strategies to enterprises, messaging service providers, operators and voice carriers.
 We have expertise in multiple messaging channels such as RCS, Viber, WhatsApp, Telegram and SMS for the wholesale and retail industry.